monateja9999/machine_learning_for_data_science/README.md

-# Machine Learning for Data
+# Machine Learning for Data Science